Simple and fresh and fair from winter’s close emerging,

 In the middle of my South-facing garden.
 Very low to the ground, I suppose because it’s too cold to grow a stalk, and anyway, why bother to waste the energy on such a pedestrian thing?
 What I see is a lovely, bright, yellow medallion, shining like the sun, and reflecting its glory to the world.

 And no matter how crummy I’m feeling, no matter how bleak the season or how muddled my life, I know that the wheel is still turning, that the winter will pass, that spring is coming, and that light and life will return to the world.
 Because there are dandelions.

 **A note to anyone who’s got the munchies from reading this post: Please don’t eat dandelions growing by the side of the road.
 Nor those that have been suffused with pesticides and chemicals.
 Moderation and common sense in all things.
 I am not suggesting that eau-de-dandelions will cure Covid-19.
+(Somebody probably has.)
 And I don’t want to be the woman who makes Anderson Cooper’s head explode (again) because one of you ate a bushel of dandelion roots and became ill, or worse, just because of something I wrote.
+LOL.
+Seriously, though.